 The notion of seeing every 10-year phase and annual phase as interconnected started to develop as the number of charts under my belt grew and as clients kindly share their personal stories with me.
 You start to notice patterns and how things are not what they seem on the surface.
 Perhaps one of the biggest observations I’ve had is that desires being met aren’t always a good thing.
 It may look good now and on the surface, but I’m sure many of us have made decisions we eventually regret.
 This is where the interconnection between phases come in.

-I’ve always mentioned that in BaZi analysis, looking at the 10-year phases (大运) is most important, because this the macro-environment you’re currently operating in and it plays an extremely critical role in how your life unfolds.
+I’ve always mentioned when conducting a BaZi analysis, looking at the 10-year phases (大运) is most important, because this the macro-environment you’re currently operating in and it plays an extremely critical role in how your life unfolds.
 If your 10-year phase is negative, there is no point having a positive annual phase – which is why I always say that annual zodiac forecasts are pure nonsense because it doesn’t take this simple yet fundamentally important step into account.
-There is proper, structured way of analyzing a BaZi chart.
+There is a proper, structured way of analyzing a BaZi chart.
 Ignoring the 10-year phase and just looking at the annual phase is a complete deviation and misapplication of the theory and no legitimate practitioner should be doing this.

 The masses have misconstrued the right way of interpreting a BaZi chart no thanks to the ridiculous culture of annual zodiac forecasts and what was meant to be a good year could end up going to waste if the chart is interpreted wrongly.
 BaZi was never meant to be used this way and the reason why we have so many annual forecasts is only because the general public has no clue what’s going on, but yet people demand it for some reason.
 Everyone will have good phases and bad phases – you can’t escape this fact.
 The top-notch charts are those where, despite going through a bad phase, not much harm comes to them because their charts are structured very well and it’s the reason why we always say a balanced chart is a good one with the exception of some special cases.
 Why I always ask people to see every 10-year phase or annual phase as interconnected is because your future phases will be positive because your current one is negative and vice versa.
 Sounds weird?
 Read on and I’ll explain.